virio-andreyana/data-science-for-esm/_sources/oet-extension/00-build_your_own_content.md

   checks: read
 ~~~

 This setup uses the `main` branch in the workflow, but it can also be any other newly created side-branch.
-Upon the `git push`, the [workflow](./00-build_your_own_content#github-workflow-deployment) will be triggered.
+Upon the `git push`, the [workflow](github-workflow-deployment) will be triggered.

-The deployment itself is the `jupyter-build book data-science-for-esm` [command][command].
+The deployment itself is the `jupyter-build book data-science-for-esm` command.
 This command is in charge generating the HTML code from the data provided in the data-science-for-esm [folder][folder].

 Further explanation of this command, i.e. the `jupyter-book build`, as well as the other commands is provided in the [README.md](https://github.com/open-energy-transition/data-science-for-esm/blob/main/README.md) file.
 A more detailed explanation is to be found in the following Jupyter Book references:
 * [Build from the command line](https://jupyterbook.org/en/stable/basics/build.html)